anycable/docs.anycable.io/docs/v1/ruby/configuration.md

 Shortcut to turn on verbose logging ("debug" log level and gRPC logging on).

 For the complete list of configuration parameters see [`config.rb`](https://github.com/anycable/anycable/blob/master/lib/anycable/config.rb) file.

+\* You can change the default YML config location path by settings `ANYCABLE_CONF` env variable.

 ## Concurrency settings